 Relatively few people breeze in and out of interviews without some level of anxiety.
 If you took the advice in the last post in this series on preparing for the cyber job interview you should be ready for the meeting.
 Try to relax a little and go with it, letting the prospective employer see that you really are the perfect candidate for the job.

-Brush up on current events the day before or the morning of your cyber interview.
+Brush up on current events the day before or the morning of you’re cyber interview.
 Is a significant security event taking place, such as a spreading ransomware attack, or was new legislation passed that may affect the company’s compliance?
 Know about it and be prepared to share a few details if it comes up in conversation.

 To help you remember the interviewer’s name (and it’s easy to forget a name when you’re stressed), repeat the person’s name during the introduction.
 For example, say “It’s a pleasure to meet you, Ms. Jones.”
 It really does work!

 Jot down notes when the interviewer discusses the organization and open position.
-You might need those notes to prepare for a second or third interview and taking a few notes during the interview can signal your interest.
-When it’s your turn to ask questions, blend in a point the interviewer made earlier, such as “You mentioned that XYZ company recently acquired ABC company.
+You might need those notes to prepare for a second or third interview and taking a few notes during the interview can signal you’re interest.
+When it’s you’re turn to ask questions, blend in a point the interviewer made earlier, such as “You mentioned that XYZ company recently acquired ABC company.
 Will this position be responsible for managing cloud security risk for ABC as well, or act as a liaison between XYZ and ABC?”

 When Answering Questions